 My Library is the home of my writing.
-This includes traditional and original native stories, poems and prose poems, essays, and a play.
+This includes traditional and original native stories, poems and prose poems, my journal, essays, and a play.
 Library visitors can also listen to stories or read native stories in Spanish.
 In addition, there are excerpts from my notebooks, a literary magazine called Coyote & Friends, and a Native Archives page with links to the complete texts of accurate sources on native cultures, including the works of Edward Sapir, John Peabody Harrington, and many others.
 Enjoy the journey!

 Culture – Salmon, Bear, Villages

 Want to learn about the Sacred Salmon Ceremony at Ti'lomikh?
 Take digital tours of Old Time native villages?
 Explore the seasons through moon names and the mythology of Great Bear in the Sky?
 This is the place!
 Here you can also find info on the Sacred Salmon Ceremony, and Eme'tek!iyikíkh (We Are Here), a native sculpture in Ashland, Oregon.

 - Seasons & Moons – Traditional cultural activities through the year.
 Includes native moon names.